 This full-time position is funded through the generous support of the Everett Family Trust.

-Charlie is in his final year of a PhD in Neuroscience at Duke while a DCLT Fellow in 2017-2019.
-His dissertation research has focused on using electroencephalography (EEG) to understand the brain basis of cognitive functions such as attention, working memory, and even our conscious awareness of the world, most recently by applying machine learning (ML) techniques to decode brain activity.
+Charlie completed his PhD in Neuroscience at Duke while a DCLT Fellow in 2017-2019.
+His dissertation research focused on using electroencephalography (EEG) to understand the brain basis of cognitive functions such as attention, working memory, and even our conscious awareness of the world, most recently by applying machine learning (ML) techniques to decode brain activity.

 Charlie's fascination with intelligent systems like the brain, coupled with an avid interest in emerging technologies, has led to a particular fascination with artificial intelligence (AI) and its growing impact on our world.
 Charlie's ultimate goal is to aid in the interdisciplinary effort to ensure that these impacts are as universally beneficial as possible.

-As a DCLT Fellow, Charlie is working with Director Jeff Ward to develop legal and policy solutions for mitigating harm from the malicious use of AI, primarly by exploring how public health approaches to dealing with systemic risk (e.g., from infectious disease) can be usefully applied to the AI context.
-Charlie also plans to develop a multimedia educational series that explains AI, ML, and related concepts in a way that is accessible to a broad, nontechnical audience.
-His goal is for this series to help more people--from lawyers to policymakers to the average citizen--contribute to the immensely important discussion around AI, its uses, and its impacts on our society.
+As a DCLT Fellow, Charlie worked with Director Jeff Ward to develop legal and policy solutions for mitigating harm from the malicious use of AI, primarly by exploring how public health approaches to dealing with systemic risk (e.g., from infectious disease) can be usefully applied to the AI context.